slegras/EBAI2017/hands-on/hands-on.md

 **How long is the genome ?
 Do both FASTQ files contain enough reads for a proper analysis ?**

-**At this point, you should be confident about the quality of the datasets, and wether it's worth following with analyzing the datasets.**
+**At this point, you should be confident about the quality of the datasets, and whether it's worth following with analyzing the datasets.**

 ## Mapping the reads with Bowtie <a name="mapping"></a>
 **Goal**: Obtain the coordinates of each read on the reference genome.